mahanteshimath/arctic-food-pharmacist/README.md

 ## Conclusion

-The Snowflake Arctic Food Inspector Chatbot is an innovative tool designed to assist in ensuring food safety and compliance with international regulations.
+The Snowflake arctic-food-pharmacist Chatbot is an innovative tool designed to assist in ensuring food safety and compliance with international regulations.
 By leveraging AI, the application provides a powerful and user-friendly solution for analyzing food packaging contents.
 This project not only demonstrates the potential of AI in regulatory applications but also highlights the simplicity and effectiveness of using Streamlit for building interactive web applications.